2002 Alabama Crimson Tide football team: LSU

 Alabama defense would record a shutout for the first time since 1997 as they defeated the LSU Tigers in Baton Rouge.

 Auburn

 Alabama would trail for the first time since the Georgia game earlier in the season as Auburn would upset Alabama to continue their undefeated mark in Iron Bowl's played in Tuscaloosa.

 Hawaii

-Alabama would clinch 10 wins for the first time since 1999 as Alabama beat Hawaii to end the season 10-3.
-This would be Dennis Franchione last game as coach at Alabama as he would leave to be Texas A&M Head Coach on December 4th, 2002.
+Alabama reached ten wins for the first time since 1999 as Alabama beat Hawaii to end the season 10–3.
+This would be Dennis Franchione's last game as coach at Alabama; he left to be Texas A&M head coach on December 4, 2002.